 Director compensation is set by the Compensation Committee after working with its independent compensation consultant and a review of a peer group of companies (the "Peer Group").
 The Compensation Committee generally approves compensation for directors just prior to the Board of Directors' meeting following the election of directors at the Annual Meeting.
 Compensation arrangements for directors are effective with each election to the Board at the Annual Meeting.
-In the past several years, the Compensation Committee has also approved the payment of annual stock awards to the directors for a portion of their overall director compensation.
+The Compensation Committee has also approved the payment of annual stock awards to the directors for a portion of their overall director compensation.
 Directors who are company employees do not receive any separate compensation for service on the Board or committees of the Board.